Center for Biblical Theology and Eschatology

 by Tony Warren

-A question came up in a recent discussion concerning what I thought the number six represented in the scriptures, and specifically as it relates to the "Six WaterPots Of Stone" of John 2:6.
-My answer was that it doesn't matter what I think, what matters is what the scripture have to say about it.
-For the accurate interpretation of scripture is not found in the thoughts of men, but in the thoughts of God.
-And those thoughts are written as the word of God within the pages of the scriptures themselves.
-Indeed, interpretations belong to God (Gen. 40:8, 41:16), and therefore if one's understanding of scripture is not validated by the word of God itself, then we have no real evidence that what we believe is anything more than private interpretation and personal opinion.
+A question came up in a recent discussion concerning what I thought the number six represented in the scriptures, and specifically as it relates to the "Six WaterPots Of Stone" referenced in John 2:6.
+My answer was that it doesn't matter what I think, what matters is what the scripture have to say in connection with it.
+The accurate interpretation of scripture is not found in our reliance upon the thoughts of men, but upon the thoughts of God (Isaiah 55:8-9).
+And those thoughts are the words God has inspired written upon the pages of scripture itself.
+Indeed as righteous Joseph understood, interpretations belong to God (Gen. 40:8, 41:16) and therefore if one's understanding of scripture is not validated by the word of God itself, then we have no real evidence that what we believe is anything more than a private interpretation or personal opinion.

 - "And God saw everything that He had made, and behold, it was very good.
 And the evening and the morning were the sixth day."

-God did all his work of creation, made Heaven and earth and all that is therein, in six days.
-And on the Seventh, He rested.
-The Number six is used here to signify the total period of time that God worked before He rested.
-The days are the units of that time, and the number six the designation for period of that work.
-Moreover, just as God worked for six days, He also uses that number for man, who is commanded to work the very same six days.
+God did all the work of creation, made Heaven and earth, made all that is in heaven and earth, in six days.
+The "seventh" day was the day of completion, where He rested from this work of creation.
+That is not insignificant.
+The number six is used here to signify the total period of time that God worked in creation, and the seventh representing completion in when He rested.
+The days are the units of six, the number that is the designation for that period of work.
+Moreover, just as God worked for six days, He also uses that same number for man who He commanded "to work" these very same six days.

 - "Thus the heavens and the earth were finished, and all the host of them.

 - And on the seventh day God ended His work which He had made; and He rested on the seventh day from all His work which He had made."